simonisHereHelp/mapron_booth/README.md

   - Pros can get real value from AI, but adoption’s been slow.

   - *User Onboarding* efforts (*workshops, free API access*) can build traction with Pros,and once it’s built, ensure HD’s leading edge in the long run.

+**4. to receive budgetary support for this new trial**
+  - the trial benefits both Store and Corporate; and Corporate should cover the cost.
+  - Bulk of the budget relates to PM's bill time, per *Action and Deliverables* table (see below).

 ##  Magic Apron TB & Localized Prompt Wizard